Don’t miss out on these best new middle school reading books of the year!

-A 2017 Newbery Honor Book * A New York Times Editor’s Choice * A New York Times Notable Children’s Book * A People Magazine Kid Pick * A Washington Post Best Children’s Book * A Wall Street Journal Best Children’s Book and more!
+A 2017 Newbery Honor Book * A New York Times Editor’s Choice * A New York Times Notable Children’s Book * and MORE!

 The best-selling author of A Tale Dark and Grimm takes on medieval times in an exciting and hilarious new adventure about history, religion, and farting dragons.

 Max Crumbly is about to face the scariest place he’s ever been: South Ridge Middle School.

 There’s a lot that’s great about his new school, but there’s also one big problem — Doug, the school bully whose hobby is stuffing Max in his locker.